eighthundrednine/yunaoh.github.io/_posts/2014-09-11-loves-justification.md

 excerpt: that breathes on earth the air of paradise...
 ---
 #YES!
-hope may with my strong desire keep pace,
+hope may with my strong desire keep pace, <br>
-And I be undeluded, unbetrayed:
+And I be undeluded, unbetrayed: <br>
-For if of our affections none find grace
+For if of our affections none find grace <br>
 In sight of Heaven, then wherefore hath God made
 The world which we inhabit? **Better plea**
 Love cannot have, than that in loving thee